What is Standard Work? | Definition, Benefits & Implementation

 How to Create

 To implement standard work: (1) Measure and document the current best method using time study and observation.
 (2) Define the takt time for the process.
 (3) Establish the optimal work sequence — the order of steps that achieves consistent quality within takt time.
 (4) Determine the minimum work-in-process (SWIP) needed.
 (5) Create three documents: Standard Work Sheet (layout), Standard Work Combination Sheet (timing), and Production Capacity Sheet.
 (6) Train all operators on the standard.
 (7) Continuously improve by identifying and solving problems against the standard.
-Video analysis with tools like Yamazo VAS provides accurate timing data for standard work documentation.
+Video analysis with tools like Yamazo Studio provides accurate timing data for standard work documentation.

 Example